ruby-rdf/spira/README.md

 #### base_uri

-A class with a `base_uri` set (either an `RDF::URI` or a `String`) will use that URI as a base URI for non-absolute `create` and `find` calls.
+A class with a `base_uri` set (either an `RDF::URI` or a `String`) will use that URI as a base URI for non-absolute `for` calls.

 Example
-    CD.find 'queens-greatest-hits' # is the same as...
+    CD.for 'queens-greatest-hits' # is the same as...
-    CD.find RDF::URI.new('http://example.org/cds/queens-greatest-hits')
+    CD.for RDF::URI.new('http://example.org/cds/queens-greatest-hits')

 #### type